lfaucheux/PyLUCCBA/README.md

 Now, to explore the data, go to `C:\path\to\folder`, where you will see a folder named `resources` that is the exact copy of the data used in [Dupoux (2018)](https://github.com/lfaucheux/PyLUCCBA/raw/master/Dupoux_Sept2018.pdf).

-#### Adding new CO2 prices (or output flows) trajectory
+#### Adding new data

-To add a scenario of CO2 prices, go to the folder `resources\externality` of your local copy.
+To add new data, e.g. a scenario of CO2 prices, go to the folder `resources\externality` of your local copy.
 There, you will find two files, namely `co2_prices_fr.csv` and `co2_prices_fr.txt`.
 First, open the csv file, add a scenario's name in the first line, *e.g.* `customPricesScenario`, and prices in the just-named column.
 Remember that your newly-added trajectory can be sparse and that the tool will retro/intra/extrapolate missing prices.
 Second, open the txt file and add two lines related to `customPricesScenario`, as shown below:

     customPricesScenario:unit:EUR/tonne
     customPricesScenario:yrb:none

-The first line tells the tool in which currency the prices are expressed.
+The first line specifies the currency in which prices are expressed.
 Note that the tool is actually not capable of dealing with other mass-units than `tonne`, so stick to it.
-The second line is not mandatory, and is simply here to simplify the potential future improvements of the tool.
-Finally, to imply this trajectory of prices in your calculations, simply instantiate `CBACalculator` with `'customPricesScenario'`, *i.e.*
+The second line is not mandatory.
+It only allows you to simplify the potential future improvements of the tool.
+Finally, to imply the just-added trajectory of prices in your calculations, simply instantiate `CBACalculator` with `'customPricesScenario'`, *i.e.*

     >>> cba = cc.CBACalculator(
             # ...